 No summer visit is complete without visiting the beautiful Target Field.
 It is home to the Minnesota Twins and seems like there are always baseball games going on.
 But even if you don’t like baseball a lot of summer concerts and other stuff happens out here.

 I haven’t been to many baseball fields in the country so my judgment is limited, but I think Target field is really nice.
 It opened up a few years ago and has a very open, but intimate feel to it.
 You’ll find tons of seats on different levels, the cozy comfortable seats near the field, the big expensive box seats, lots of restaurants, and bars.
 Actually, you’ll find several of the places I listed earlier have stalls at the field.
 Some of my favorites include 4 Bells, Izzy’s, Red Cow, Pizza Luca…even Andrew Zimmerman has a stall out there!

 So if you’re in town during the summer do come by and support the Twins, they usually need all the help they can get, haha.

 Minnehaha Falls are part of Minnehaha Park which is a great place to hang out on the weekends or during the evenings!
 The park is located right in Minneapolis and features a 53-foot waterfall!
 There are a lot of nice walking trails and bike paths to explore the area.
 Also, Sea salt.
 Sea salt is a great little seafood shop that is open during the summer – they serve sandwiches, fish baskets, appetizers, good beer etc.

-Minnehaha Park is located at 4801 S Minnehaha Drive and is open from 6 am to midnight.
+Minnehaha Park is open from 6 am to midnight.